Grounded in Science and Collaborative from the Beginning

 More than a century ago, leaders gathered, debated and laid the groundwork for what would become our global affiliate, The Nature Conservancy.

-The research-focused Ecological Society of America is formed.
-This is the beginning of The Nature Conservancy, which now operates in 72 countries around the world—including in Canada, where it works with its affiliate Nature United.
+The Ecological Society of America is formed.
+This is the beginning of The Nature Conservancy, which now operates in over 70 countries around the world—including in Canada, where it works with its affiliate Nature United.

 The Ecologists Union changes its name to The Nature Conservancy, and the organization is incorporated as a nonprofit organization in the District of Columbia in 1951.